-Suppose users need to find out the maximum size of the wal file so at that time we can use the following syntax as follows.
+Suppose users need to find out the maximum size of the wal file, so at that time, we can use the following syntax as follows.

 cat postgresql.conf|grep -i max_wal_size;

-The main purpose of WAL in PostgreSQL to secure data integrity.
+The main purpose of WAL in PostgreSQL is to secure data integrity.
 Mainly there are three approaches to backup data in PostgreSQL as follows.

 2. File Level Backup

-We hope from this article you have understood about the PostgreSQL WAL.
-From the above article, we have learned the basic syntax PostgreSQL WAL.
+We hope from this article, you have understood about the PostgreSQL WAL.
+From the above article, we have learned the basic syntax of PostgreSQL WAL.
 We have additionally discovered how we can enforce them in PostgreSQL with different examples of every technique.
 From this article, we have learned how we can handle WAL in PostgreSQL.

 We hope that this EDUCBA information on “PostgreSQL Wal” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.